-Try spending time with people that make you feel good.
+You can try spending time with people that make you feel good.
 Relax and do things you enjoy.
 Try to exercise regularly and say no to those activities you don't feel like doing.

-Tell the radiation therapists or nursing team if you feel you are having difficulty coping with your diagnosis, treatment, domestic and travel arrangements or finances.
+You should tell the Radiation Therapists or Nursing team if you feel you are having difficulty coping with your diagnosis, treatment, domestic and travel arrangements or finances.
 They will organise for you to see trained professionals as needed.

-Completion of treatment
+Completion of treatment advice